kbaseIncubator/relation_engine_incubator/README.md

     is missing for an edge, the default edge collection will be used.
   * If multiple edge collections are to be used, they must be provided in the `edge_collections` argument.
 The default edge collection, if any, may be omitted from this list.
+  * If a merge provider is available, specify the merge collection in the `merge_collection` argument.
 * Call `load_graph_delta` in `relation_engine/batchload/delta_load.py`.
-  * If a merge provider is available, specify the provider and the merge edge collection in the `merge_information` argument.
+  * If a merge provider is available, specify the provider in the `merge_source` argument.

 ## Testing